-The pre-summit meeting dedicated ۵ session that highlights the need to create an enabling environment for women and young people to participate in the AfCFTA emphasizes importance that the of integration inclusivity in and the implementation of AfCFTA.
+The pre-summit meeting dedicated a session that highlights the need to create an enabling environment for women and young people to participate in the AfCFTA that emphasizes the importance of integration and inclusivity in the implementation of AfCFTA.
 The Panel composed experts in different areas including Faith Lumonya, Akina Mama wa Afrika, Mehjabeen Alarakhia, UN Women Eastern and Southern Africa (ESARO); and Dr. Anthony Ajayi, African Population and Health Research Center.
 Dr. Olumide Ajayi, African Leadership Foundation moderated the discussion.